E-commerce

 Can data be exported?

-How can you customize a report?
+How do you customize a report?

-How often should you review it?
+How often should it be checked?

 Does Shopify Analytics replace Google Analytics?

 No: they complement each other.
 Shopify for sales and the store; GA4 for detailed behavior and attribution depending on your implementation.
-Follow the integration documentation and web pixels.
+Follow the integration documentation and the web pixels.

-How can you avoid discrepancies between tools?
+How can discrepancies between tools be avoided?

 Should the GA4 setup be documented?